|Land Area||2,030 km2|

 Since gaining their independence in 1968, Mauritius has developed into a diversified economy.
 Sugarcane is grown on about 90% of the cultivated land area and accounts for 25% of the nation's export.

 It has the seventh-highest GDP per capita in Africa.
-And, in 2009, according to the Ibrahim Index of African Governance, the Mauritius government was rated the highest among African countries for its participation and human rights and its sustainable economic opportunity.
+In 2009, according to the Ibrahim Index of African Governance, the Mauritius government was rated the highest among African countries for its participation and human rights and its sustainable economic opportunity.